-You will need a flat area of garden or an area that can be leveled about 10 feet by 40 feet to build a Boules court.
+You will need a flat area of garden or an area that can be levelled, measuring about 10 feet by 40 feet to build a Boules court.

 Materials used in Boules court construction